-This kind of workout would provide a close match of both the energy system and physical task demands of forwards' match play.
+This kind of workout would closely match both the energy system and physical task demands of forwards' match play.

 Backs, by contrast, need high anaerobic power, targeting the PC energy system.
 Interval training is also a very effective route to PC fitness, but the work intensity must be higher and the rest periods longer than with intervals targeting the glycolytic energy system; 5 to 8-second repetitions and rest periods lasting a minimum of 60 seconds would be highly appropriate.
 For example:

 For backs, this sprinting workout would be sport specific, reflecting the amount of high-intensity running they perform in matches.

-Aerobic fitness is important for both backs and forwards since the aerobic system will provide most of the energy for movement and replenishment of PC stores during all low-intensity activities.
-Forwards will also use their aerobic systems to provide energy for the longer high-intensity or shorter recovery periods, providing valuable back up for the anaerobic glycolytic system.
+Aerobic fitness is vital for both backs and forwards since the aerobic system will provide most of the energy for movement and replenishment of PC stores during all low-intensity activities.
+Forwards will also use their aerobic systems to provide energy for the longer high-intensity or shorter recovery periods, providing valuable backup for the anaerobic glycolytic system.

 As far as aerobic endurance training is concerned, the rowing machine may still be the best activity choice for forwards, with running best for backs.
-A combination of continuous steady state training and interval workouts would be an effective approach.
+A combination of continuous steady-state training and interval workouts would be a practical approach.
 For example:

-Workouts that are more specific could be developed by performing shuttle runs instead of straight runs at intervals to increase the agility running component for backs.
-In addition, sessions incorporating circuit exercises to develop pushing and wrestling strength would be useful for forward players.
+More specific workouts could be developed by performing shuttle runs instead of straight runs at intervals to increase the agility running component for backs.
+Also, sessions incorporating circuit exercises to improve pushing and wrestling strength would be helpful for forward players.